 If you have substantial assets, come into sudden wealth, or are in a risk-prone business, you really should consider how you can protect your assets against possible lawsuits.
 Fortunately, there are several ways you can keep your financial holdings secure.

 Your first line of defense against any type of litigation is to have insurance that covers claims.
 We recommend that you have a personal umbrella liability policy in the amount equal to your net worth.
 This may provide another big layer of protection if your primary coverage is not enough.
 If you own a business, the business should also carry adequate liability insurance to protect those assets.

-Any money you deposit in a joint account with children, elderly parents, roomates, business partners or spouse can be at risk.
-In short, if the joint owners of any of your accounts file for divorce, incur tax liens are involved in a lawsuit, your account is vulnerable.
+Any money you deposit in a joint account with children, elderly parents, roommates, business partners, or spouse can be at risk.
+In short, if the joint owners of any of your accounts file for divorce, incur tax liens, or are involved in a lawsuit, your account is vulnerable.

-Finally, every state shields certain classes of assets through property exemption laws.
-The property exemption laws serve a dual purpose.
+Every state shields certain classes of assets through property exemption laws.
+These laws serve a dual purpose.
 First, they denote types and amounts of property that are unreachable by creditors.
 Second, these statutes also denote types and amounts of holdings that cannot be lost by a debtor in bankruptcy.

 Learn the laws in Arizona and shield as much as you can.
 Before thinking about “off-shore” trusts and other such exotic ideas, you should be funding retirement plans and life insurance policies as a first stage to protect your assets.

 Protecting your assets now is critical.
 Too often, attorneys get a call from a client or potential client who has been sued or is about to be sued.
 At that point, it is often too late.
 Any transfers at that point are subject to being set aside as a “fraudulent conveyance.”
 Unless you receive good value for a transfer, if you do it to avoid having to pay a judgment, it is unlikely to stand up in court.

 Contact Poulos Law to learn more about how we can hep you protect your assets.